 - Receding gums or longer appearing teeth

 Treatments of gum disease include deep cleaning (Scaling and Root Planing), medications or surgical treatment.
 Some surgical treatments involve flap surgery or bone and tissue grafting.
-If periodontal disease has become a severe issue see Dr. Bruggeman for treatment.
+If gum disease has become a severe issue see Dr. Bruggeman in Thornton, CO for treatment.
+Call us today to set up an appointment.